Skip to content

 To enable transcoding using Nvidia GPUs on Linux systems

-• CUDA must be installed on the system
+• CUDA Toolkit must be installed on the system and available on the LIBRARY_PATH

 • clang must be installed as well.
 The script that will install ffmpeg dependencies uses which clang command to determine whether clang is installed or not.
 Please check this on your system.
 If the path is empty, please install clang.
 For example on the Ubuntu machine one can do